teezyyoxo/deepfreeze-control/README.md

 *BTW.
 PRO TIP: Because I had to figure this out on my own, this is the secret to getting your Extension Attributes (strings, specifically) to print properly: variations of* `echo "<result>$string</result>"`.
 If you look at the code, you'll see how this gets used.
+Also - "bash -x <script>.sh" is HUGE in troubleshooting.
+Learned that while working on this project.

 Hopefully this tip saves you a bit of trouble when you make your own ;)